marcusroei/devops-exercise/README.md

 1. Can you run the playbook multiple times without any problem?
 1. What happens if a service crashes?
 1. How much effort will it take to create a new service?
 D.R.Y!

+#### Problems
+The one and only reason we're using VirtualBox and Vagrant is simplicity and fast bring up of your environment.
+However, environment issues might happen due to various reasons we can't control.
+If, for any reason, you experience issues with Vagrant or VirtualBox which you can't solve in 5 minute of work, please do the following:
+1. Avoid any VirtualBox or Vagrant work.
+1. Create a new Ubuntu VM on your own.
+1. Write the two services detailed in [NodeJS/Python Services](#nodejspython-services)
+1. Write the roles detailed in [Deployment](#deployment)
+1. In the [Deliverables](#Deliverables) part, assume `base.yml` will run locally on the VM, and modify it accordingly.

+Bottom line - follow all the instruction in this document, but assume you're provisioning `localhost` machine.